 Dear [NAME],

 Over the past few weeks, we’ve been trying to reach you by telephone to request your participation in a survey as part of the Pathways for Advancing Careers and Education (or PACE) study (also known as the Innovative Strategies for Increasing Self-Sufficiency study).
 Your input is very important, and we’d like to schedule an appointment to talk.
-We realize your time is valuable, so as a token of our appreciation, you will receive a check for $40.
+As a thank you we will give you a token of appreciation valued at $40.
 The interview should last about 60 minutes.

 The PACE study is funded by the Administration for Children and Families in the U.S. Department of Health and Human Services.
 When you applied to [PROGRAM NAME], you agreed to take part in the PACE study.